frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 ### * * *

 Silence filled the Medica, as if the building itself were holding its breath right along with us.
-Lanternlight hissed at the walls, flickering over polished wood, glinting off copper, glancing off glass.
+Lanternlights hissed at the walls, flickering over polished wood, glinting off copper, glancing off glass.
 Shadows stretched themselves long and narrow across the floor, slipping away as if they, too, did not belong.
 The hush pressed in around us.
 It was too quiet, too careful.
 We stood where we ought not to stand, and even the air seemed to notice, as if the Medica was waiting for someone to find us out.

 “This is ridiculous,” Sim hissed, as close to a shout as a whisper could be.
 He kept his arms tight against his sides, as if trying to contain the panic threatening to spill over.
 “Weeks of perfectly good decisions undone by one bad idea and more bad wine.
 I’m filing a grievance with the world.”